-She inhaled like a kid devouring a lollypop and exhaled like a steam vent from a volcano.
+She inhaled like a kid devouring a lollypop and exhaled steam venting from a volcano.
 A hard suck on a cigarette, fast becoming ash.

-Head down, hunched over, attention captivated by mobile-phone in hand.
+Head down, hunched over, her attention was captivated by the mobile-phone in hand.
 Slender body, a pigeon-toed walk, anchored by the tiniest set of ankles ever seen.
-Her skin was smooth, rich milk chocolate.
-Black rings under darker eyes.
-The same colour of frizzy-humid-weathered-hair.
+Her skin was smooth, rich milk chocolate, with black rings under dark eyes the same colour of frizzy humid-weathered-hair.
 Clothed in a sleeveless sack of faded brown, embellished with a patch-pocket that cradled precious nicotine-sticks inside.

-Sweat glistened off her top lip.
-Glimpses of yellow teeth hidden behind taut lips.
-Ingesting cigarette smoke that rolled down the lungs like a warm wave, entering the blood stream, catapulting a chemical buzz to the brain.
-Her eyelids half closed as exhaust fumes gushed out, and evaporated into skin, hair and clothes.
+Sweat glistened off her top lip gave glimpses of yellow teeth hidden behind taut lips.
+She ingested cigarette smoke that rolled down the lungs like a warm wave, entering the bloodstream, catapulting a chemical buzz to the brain.
+Her eyelids half closed as exhaust fumes gushed out, and evaporated into skin, hair, and clothes.

 Inhaling, exhaling the drug with the efficiency of an express train speeding to turnaround inside the station’s lungs.
-Slender, nicotine stained fingers trembled as another, fresh, pristine white, cigarette met the dying butt of the other.
-Ignition upon connection.
-The finality of a haphazard flick to the alley floor.
-Squashed under tallest of scuffed wedges, manoeuvred by the skinniest of ankles, and became another piece of scattered debris.
+Slender, nicotine-stained fingers trembled as another, fresh, pristine white, cigarette met the dying butt of the other.
+Ignition upon connection and the finality of a haphazard flick to the alley’s floor.
+It was soon squashed under the tallest of scuffed wedges, maneuvered by the skinniest of ankles, and became just another piece of scattered debris.